 Phase 4: Deploy slugs and cluster

-Now we provision your applications and all the backend services you need:
+Now we provision your applications and all of the backend services you need:

-- Mounts each service in its own container (web server, Elasticsearch, RabbitMQ and so on)
+- Mounts each service in a container (web server, Elasticsearch, RabbitMQ)

 - Mounts the read-write file system (mounted on a highly available distributed storage grid)

-- Configures the network so Magento’s services can “see” each other (and only each other)
+- Configures the network so Magento services can “see” each other (and only each other)

-Do you need to make more code changes, add another extension, and so on?
 Make your changes in a Git branch after all build and deployment completes and push again.
 All environment file systems are read-only.
-A read-only system guarantees deterministic deployments and dramatically improves your site's security because no process can write to the file system.
-It also works to ensure your code is identical in Integration, Staging, and Production.
+A read-only system guarantees deterministic deployments and dramatically improves your site security because no process can write to the file system.
+It also works to ensure your code is identical in the Integration, Staging, and Production environments.

 Phase 5: Deployment hooks

-The last step runs a deployment script.
-You can use this for example to anonymize data in development environments, clear caches, ping external continuous integration tools.
+The last step runs a deployment script, which you can use to anonymize data in development environments, clear caches, and ping external, continuous integration tools.
 When this script runs, you have access to all the services in your environment, such as Redis.

-pre-deploy.php completes necessary cleanup and retrieval of resources and code generated in the build hook.
+pre-deploy.php hook completes necessary cleanup and retrieval of resources and code generated in the build hook.
+The

 If Magento is not installed, it installs Magento with